Small Business Resources

 Woman looking at the Denver Labor resources page on the Internet.

 Our team of analysts are happy to work with you directly to address your questions.
-You can also attend one of our training sessions or schedule one with our team.
+You can also attend one of our training sessions on Facebook or schedule one with our team.

 The citywide minimum wage rate is required to increase annually according to the calculation of the Consumer Price Index.
 Ordinance requires the Denver Department of Finance to perform this calculation, while our office enforces the calculated rate and educated employers year-round.